iliaalekseevofb/Twitter-clone/README.md

 ## Deployment

 Since it's the Next.js application, I decided to deploy it on Vercel.
+Please, don't be afraid of Chrome browser warnings, I don't collect any personal data, and you won't have to share it anywhere using this application.
+It warns you just because of the domain which includes phrase "twitter-clone".
 Link: [Deploy](https://twitter-clone-iliaalekseev.vercel.app/).